Reference

 cmd

-We can attach one or more Filters to it.
+We can attach one or more Filters to a Stream.

 {